 This is my favorite Dalmatian dish.
 And I don't even like meat that much.
 Trust me, you'll dream about this dish long after tasting it.

 Unfortunately, due to its long cooking process, and relatively expensive ingredients, it's hard to find a quality pasticada in a restaurant.
-If you've got a chance to eat it at people's house while in Dalmatia, that would be perfect.
+If you've got a chance to eat it at people's homes while in Dalmatia, that would be perfect.
 Otherwise, try it in a restaurant, at least to get the idea of a dish.
 We've eaten a good pasticada in the Vinica Monkovic restaurant, Buffet Fife in Split, and in Adria restaurant in Metkovic.

 Baking meat, seafood, and veggies under a bell-like lid covered in embers is to my knowledge, a unique cooking method found in Croatia and its neighboring countries (like Bosnia, Montenegro, etc.).